Atlanta vs. Miami: Which Will You Choose?

 There is huge job growth in Atlanta and whether you want to be a digital marketer in Atlanta or a entertainer in Atlanta's growing movie and tv production town, it's here.
 Miami doesn't have growth but, then again Miami is where you want to be.
 Even the digital marketers for the finance industry want to be there, even when their jobs could be anywhere.
 Miami has more hospitality jobs than Atlanta as well as banking and finance.

+I'd say Atlanta is the winner, but I'm biased.
+In a recent study, Atlanta gains more residents from Miami than it loses according to Lawnstarter.
+So take their word for it, not mine.
 Real estate and cost of living, when combined, can pose a strong influence on your decision to purchase a home and start a new life in the city of your choice, but with Jarvis Team Realty we’re here to help you make the best decision which suits your needs.
 Feel free to contact us and we’ll be happy to show you any home which you have an interest in.
 We look forward to hearing from you soon!

 Post Author: Joshua Jarvis